research

 Artwork by Julia Kuhl

 Social touch is the foundation to bonds between loved ones.
 Despite this general appreciation, how neurons in the skin connect with circuits in the brain to encode rewarding social touch remains poorly understood.
-We are elucidating skin-brain social touch circuits using mouse genetics, skin optogenetics, behavior, electrophysiology, viral tracing, and in vivo brain imaging.
+We are investigating natural behaviors that rely upon social touch – ranging from mating to lactation and mother-pup interactions.
+With close observation of behavior at the core, we are elucidating the “skin-brain axis” for social touch using genetic manipulations in the periphery coupled to brain imaging approaches.

-The naked mole rat hails from East Africa and has adapted to life underground in a eusocial structure with one breeding queen, a handful of breeding males, and a multitude of subservient caste members.
-A single colony can contain a few dozen or a few hundred animals with members living upwards of 30 years.
-We are investigating the neurobiological basis of some of the fascinating biology of naked mole rats – from somatosensory specialization and insensitivity – to caste system specific behaviors and hierarchical social structure.
+The naked mole-rat hails from East Africa and has adapted to life underground in a eusocial structure with one breeding queen, a handful of breeding males, and a multitude of subservient caste members.
+A single colony can contain a few dozen or a few hundred animals.
+We are investigating the neurobiology of social touch in naked mole-rats, with the goal of identifying behaviors, genes, and neural circuits from skin to brain that shape their extremely social lifestyle.